danielguyumus/danielguyumus.github.io/_pages/teaching.md

 As an instructor, **I emphasize building a sense of community**, shaped by my own positive experiences in a supportive environment during my early years.
 At Duke, I engaged with the **Society of Hispanic Professional Engineers (SHPE)**, organizing events that facilitated peer connections, such as informal meetups and cohort lunches to foster culture and friendship.
 Additionally, we established opportunities for academic growth through panels featuring professionals who shared their journeys in academia and industry, as well as through volunteering initiatives within the local community.
 **I've organized both small seminars** with around 12 people **and larger ones** with about 80 participants **to support student growth through practicing presentations**, sharing research insights and feedback, and encouraging inclusivity and student-led activities.
 I did this as the Academic Coordinator for the Civil Engineering students' organization (ANEIC-UQ) during my undergraduate years and later for the Mechanics Seminar as a PhD student.
 These experiences have given me a deeper understanding of student needs and have also helped me grow personally and professionally.

+---

 #### Engaging in Professional Development as a Teacher

 My experiences outside the classroom have influenced my teaching style and clarified my future goals.
-As a PhD student at Duke University, I took part in the **Certificate in College Teaching** program.
+As a PhD student at Duke University, I took part in the **Certificate in College Teaching** program[V5].
 This professional development program includes presentations on evidence-based pedagogical methods and innovative teaching strategies.
 It also offers a chance to network with peers from various disciplines, share ideas, and gain new perspectives on teaching.

-I am eager to advance my growth as an instructor by exploring research-based practices and technologies that support higher-order thinking and learning. **My aim is to prepare students for problem-solving situations with adaptability and critical skills, while also nurturing a supportive professional community**.
-Over the past five years, my teaching approach has evolved through informal feedback from peers, reading pedagogical literature, and observation.
+## I am eager to advance my growth as an instructor by exploring research-based practices and technologies that support higher-order thinking and learning. **My aim is to prepare students for problem-solving situations with adaptability and critical skills, while also nurturing a supportive professional community**.
+Over the past five years, my teaching approach has evolved through informal feedback from peers [V3], reading pedagogical literature, and observation.
 Sharing strategies for differentiated instruction and classroom management has strengthened my understanding of these principles and enhanced my ability to give constructive feedback.

 #### Integrate & Reflect